Home » LISK Locations » This Location

 Crime Scene Location in Southampton, New York

-On November 21st, 1993, two hunters discovered Sandra Costilla's body at this location in North Sea, Southampton.
+On November 21st, 1993, two hunters discovered the body of Sandra Costilla at this location in North Sea, Southampton.

-The 28-year-old had been strangled to death and left partially clothed in these residential woods near Fish Cove.
+The 28-year-old had been strangled to death and left partially clothed in these residential woods.
+Her striped shirt had been pulled up over her head, and she had suffered "numerous sharp force injuries" to her body.

-At the time, the police stated that the victim "might have been raped."
+At the time, the police stated that she "might have been raped."

-Costilla's remains were lying in the woods for several days before they were discovered.
-The authorities were able to identify them using her fingerprints.
+Her remains were lying in the woods for several days before they were discovered.
+The authorities identified her using her fingerprints, which had been entered into the system after she was arrested for jumping over a subway turnstile in 1992.

 The police said that she was a "drifter" who sometimes used the surname Cutello.

-Costilla's murder is believed to be linked to the killings of two sex workers called Rita Tangredi and Colleen McNamee.
-Although she had no arrests for prostitution, the police stated that she lived a lifestyle that was "substantially similar."
+Initially, Costilla's murder was believed to be linked to the killings of two sex workers named Rita Tangredi and Colleen McNamee.
+Although she had no arrests for working in the sex trade, the police stated that she lived a lifestyle that was "substantially similar" and that there was anecdotal evidence that she had been working on the streets.

 Sandra Costilla crime scene location